Paartha Gnabagam Illayo (film): Plot

-Twin sisters Kasthuri and Lalitha (Ramya Krishnan) are separated at a very young age where Kasthuri was raised by (Radha Ravi) who had greed for money and a lavish lifestyle.
-He planned to marry Kasthuri to a rich old man even after knowing that she was in love with Rathnam (Anand Babu).
+Twin sisters Kasthuri and Lalitha are separated at a very young age and Kasthuri is raised by someone who had greed for money and a lavish lifestyle.
+He planned to marry Kasthuri to a rich old man, even after knowing that she was in love with Rathnam.
 Meanwhile, Lalitha is married to her dream man and lives happily with him.
 Rathnam coincidentally meets Lalitha and mistakes her for Kasthuri.
-Resolving Confusions and reuniting the two sisters form the crux of the story.
+Resolving confusions and reuniting the two sisters form the crux of the story.